 Vitamin B1 (Thiamin)

-Thiamin supports carbohydrate metabolism and nerve signaling, helping ensure consistent energy availability.
-Adequate intake supports overall metabolic and reproductive function.
+Thiamin supports your carbohydrate metabolism and nerve signaling, helping ensure consistent energy availability.
+Adequate intake supports your overall metabolic and reproductive function.

 Folic Acid

-This nutrient is essential for DNA synthesis, cell division, and early foetal development.
-Starting supplementation before conception is associated with reduced risk of neural tube defects.
+You've probably heard about this one already — and for good reason.
+Folic acid is essential for DNA synthesis, cell division, and early foetal development.
+Starting supplementation before conception is linked to reduced risk of neural tube defects, which is why most providers recommend it as a preconception staple.5

 Selenium